SilvesterYu/CS-UH2214-Database-Systems-PS1/README.md

 ------------------- Explanation of code and tips on how to run --------------------
 * the .csv files in this folder are just for easier reference.

+### 2 Database Design and part of $ Integration

+1. When creating the schema, I didn't add primary and foreign key constraints yet dur to the long run time.
+I added after the table was populated.

 ### 3 Transformation

 1. I'm using intermediate tables: